solunwa/AWS-/README.md

 #AWS-
 Attaching and mounting EBS/NFS/EFS volumes:
+This gives information on the creation ebs and mounting them on servers, it also shows how to connect multiple network file system using efs
 ====================================
 Your ebs volume created an the ec2 created must be in the same availbilty zone AZ for you to be able to mount the ebs voln